Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 2. American College of Surgeons Basic Endovascular Skills for Trauma (BEST) Course https://www.facs.org/quality-programs/trauma/education/best

-Appendix F: ER-REBOA Procedure Checklist
+Appendix D: Procedure Checklist

-1. Resuscitate per advanced trauma life support.
+1. Resuscitate per advanced trauma life support

 2. Rule out major thoracic trauma (CXR/EFAST/Bilateral chest tubes)